 Financial Aid

-The Office of Student Financial Aid, under the direct supervision of the Vice President for Student Affairs, at Ponce Health Sciences University (PHSU) is committed to supporting students in achieving their educational and career aspirations.
+The Office of Student Financial Aid at Ponce Health Sciences University (PHSU) is committed to supporting students in achieving their educational and career aspirations.
 We provide expert guidance on navigating financial aid options and offer personalized assistance to ensure you have access to the resources necessary to fund your education.

 Important Note